Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 The continuum data for all 5 galaxies is shown in Figure~\ref{seds}.
 The measured continuum flux from Z-Spec is found to be in good agreement with the MAMBO 1.2~mm photometry \citep{Negrello10}, except for SDP.9.
 Estimates of the total amount of dust and star formation rates in each galaxy can be obtained by fitting their far-infrared (far-IR) to submillimeter spectral energy distribution (SED).
 In this fit we include the Z-Spec data along with the Herschel-SPIRE and Herschel-PACS photometric points, as well as the Submillimeter Array (SMA) measurements at 880~$\mu$m for SDP.81 and SDP.130 \citep{Negrello10}.

 The far-IR rest frame SED can be described by a modified blackbody function, defined as

-where $B_{\nu}$($T_{d}$) is the Planck function, $\tau(\nu_{0})=1$ is the optical depth at $\nu_{0}$, $\Omega_{d} $ represents the observed solid angle of the dust emitting region, $d$ is the (known) distance to the source, and $h$ and $k$ denote the Planck and Boltzmann constant, respectively.
-The fit can be performed with three parameters: $T_{d}$, $\beta$, and a scale factor.
+where $Q_{\nu}=1-e^{-\tau{(\nu_{0})}(\nu/\nu_{0})^{\beta}}$ is the emissivity, $B_{\nu}$($T_{d}$) is the Planck function, $\tau(\nu_{0})=1$ is the optical depth at $\nu_{0}$, $\Omega_{d} $ represents the observed solid angle of the dust emitting region, $d$ is the (known) distance to the source, and $h$ and $k$ denote the Planck and Boltzmann constants, respectively.
+The fit can be performed with three parameters: $T_{d}$, $\beta$, and a scale factor, while keeping $\nu_{0}$ constant.
+Including $\nu_{0}$ as a fourth parameter in the fit leads to a value of 1251$\pm$130~GHz for SDP.9, but no strong constraints are found for the rest of the sample, leading us to fix the $\nu_{0}$ at 1300~GHz.
+The low value found for $\nu_{0}$, and the observed flattening of the peak of the SEDs in the far-IR suggest that the SEDs of the galaxies in our sample can be modeled either as combinations of multiple graybodies with different temperatures, or as a single graybody with a large optical depth at far-IR wavelengths \citep{Papadopoulos2010b}.
 The overall scale of the SED can be parametrized either in terms of the solid angle $\Omega_{d}$, or the total infrared luminosity ($L_{IR}$), defined as the integral of the SED from 8 to 1000~$\mu$m (rest frame).
 The $L_{IR}$ derived in this manner underestimates the true total infrared luminosity, due to the likely presence of warmer dust components that contribute at shorter wavelengths.
-Including $\nu_{0}$ as a fourth parameter in the fit leads to a value of 1251$\pm$130~GHz for SDP.9, but no strong constraints are found for the rest of the sample.
-The low value found for $\nu_{0}$, and the observed flattening of the peak of the SEDs in the far-IR suggest that the SEDs of the galaxies in our sample can be modeled either as combinations of multiple graybodies with different temperatures, or as a single graybody with a large optical depth at far-IR wavelengths.